 - Within 2 weeks - €50/£50

-(f) In these Terms and Conditions, the term “force majeure” means unusual and unforeseeable circumstances beyond the control of the Organiser, the Retailer or other supplier of services, the consequences of which could not have been avoided even if all due care had been exercised or an event which the Organiser, the Retailer or the supplier of services, even with all due care, could not foresee or forestall.
-It includes Acts of God, natural disasters, adverse weather conditions, fire or other destruction of any vessel, craft or vehicle to be used in connection with a holiday, riots, acts of war, terrorism, civil commotion exercise of legislative, municipal, military or other authority, strikes, industrial action, requisition of equipment, mechanical breakdown, shortage of fuel, insolvency or default of any carrier or service supplier connected with a holiday, fraud perpetrated against the Organiser or any other reason beyond the control of the Organiser.
+(f) In these Terms and Conditions, the term Unavoidable and Extraordinary Circumstances means a situation beyond our control, the consequences of which could not have been avoided even if all reasonable measures had been taken, including warfare, other serious security problems such as terrorism, significant risks to human health, such as the outbreak of a serious disease, at the travel destination, or natural disasters such as floods, earthquakes, or weather conditions which make it impossible to travel safely to the destination as agreed in your booking, natural disasters, fire or other destruction of any vessel, craft or vehicle to be used in connection with a holiday, riots, civil commotion, exercise of legislative, municipal, military or other authority, strikes, industrial action, requisition of equipment, mechanical breakdown, shortage of fuel, insolvency or default of any carrier or service supplier connected with a holiday, fraud perpetrated against us or any other reason beyond our control.

 The Consumer’s attention is drawn to the exclusion clauses and excesses in the insurance policy arranged by the Organiser.
 It is a condition of all contracts for package holidays that the Consumer is covered by either the insurance organised by us or an alternative policy equal or better in each section than the cover arranged by us.

 Seat only Clients: You are strongly recommended to avail of the insurance arrangements, which have been put in place by the Organiser or a comparable insurance cover.